baskuit/pinyon/src/types/readme.md

 All the types in this group are derived from `Wrapper<T>`.
 * This purpose of this class is to simply hold a value of type `T`, and so any class which is derived from `Wrapper<T>` will automatically store this data by inheriting that member.
+* If we could derive `Wrapper<T>` from `T` then we would not need to create a `T value` member since the derived class would inherit the `T` data.
+However, we cannot derive from primitive types in C++ so using a member is necessary.
-*  This class also defines a conversion to type `T`, which is basically an 'unwrapping' operation.
+*  This class defines a conversion to type `T`, which is basically an 'unwrapping' operation.
 This operator is marked as explicit, otherwise an implicit unwrapping might occur without the user's knowledge, which would circumvent the strong-typing conventions.
-The conversion operator is best invoked via a static cast, e.g. `double raw_data = static_cast<double>(some_real);`
+The conversion operator is always invoked via a static cast, e.g. `double raw_data = static_cast<double>(some_real);`
 * The underlying type `T` is accessible via an alias declaration `using type = T;`.
 This allows the user to make assertions about the underlying type easily, e.g.
 	```cpp
 	if constexpr (std::is_same_v<typename Types::Real::type, mpq_class>) {